Q&A With Hsiu-Wen Yang, PhD

 Why did you choose FPG for your postdoctoral work?

-I'm learning so much from STEMIE.
+I learned so much from STEMIE.
 When I work with families and practitioners, I like to consider the most effective ways to deliver scientific information in order to support them as they access, understand, and apply this information in real life.